yosefrow/scalable-shop/README.md

 2. Caching and more unique message lookup scenarios were not part of the design
 3. It is probably better to store users in a separate collection with userid and username and then lookup username by userid for example
 4. We can also consider a design where we consistently update a user's list of purchase ids, so we don't need to find which purchases are associated with a user every time.
+5. Currently logs are verbose by default and no logging controller is used.
+Generally Different log levels should be set with varying levels of verbosity and use low level of verbosity in production by default to avoid log spam

 ## Kafka & Kafka UI